 Virgin coconut oil for the griddle

-In a mixing bowl, combine the egg, milk and sugar.
+In a mixing bowl, whisk together the egg, milk and sugar.
 Stir in the flax seed, strawberry puree and pecans.
 Next mix in the baking powder and salt.
 Gently stir in the flour until all ingredients are combined.

 Heat a griddle over medium to medium-high heat.
-Add about a teaspoon of coconut oil if desired.
+Add about a teaspoon of coconut oil, if desired.
 Work in batches and drop the batter by a heaping ¼ cup into the skillet.
 Once the batter begins to bubble, flip and cook the same amount of time on the other side.
 Serve warm with fresh strawberries and maple syrup.
-Makes 6 pancakes.